 Can you remember comforting someone who was feeling sad, anxious or distressed?
 And can you remember how you felt afterwards?

 We humans are able to share feelings without having to express them in words.
-This has helped us live, work and play in groups since the beginning of human civilization.
-We often “mirror” others’ feelings without noticing.
-This means that we can “catch” sadness, anger, happiness and worry from each other.
-This happens with both good and bad feelings.
-By taking good care of yourself, you can pass on hope, comfort and courage to your child.
+Quite often, we “mirror” others’ feelings without even noticing.
+This means that we can “catch” sadness, anger, and worry from each other, but also joy, courage and feelings of hope!
+By taking good care of yourself, you can pass on helpful feelings to your child.
 Here is an activity that can help.
 It starts with a question:

 1